 When it comes to whether coffee is healthy or not, we’ll happily show our cards early.
 We entered the research phase of this article openly, willing to let the chips fall freely.
 After looking at several studies, expert opinions, and common wisdom, we’re convinced.
 As long as you’re not loading it up with sugar or sweeteners, coffee can be pretty healthy.

-Of course, there wouldn’t be a debate if there weren’t any downsides of drinking coffee.
+Of course, there wouldn’t be a debate if there weren’t any downsides to drinking coffee.
 Most of these are because of overindulgence.
 Drinking too much coffee can lead to a caffeine overdose, which can give you jitters, headaches, and diarrhea.
 In extreme cases, it can lead to seizures, hallucinations, and irregular heartbeats.
 While the amount of caffeine needed for an overdose differs from person to person, try to keep it under four cups of coffee a day.
 At any point, if you begin experiencing symptoms, cut back and switch to water.

 In extreme cases, caffeine overdose can lead to seizures, hallucinations, and irregular heartbeats.